python-useful-helpers/logwrap/README.rst

 ==========
 For code checking several CI systems is used in parallel:

-1. `Travis CI: <https://travis-ci.org/penguinolog/logwrap>`_ is used for checking: PEP8, pylint, bandit, installation possibility and unit tests.
+1. `Travis CI: <https://travis-ci.org/python-useful-helpers/logwrap>`_ is used for checking: PEP8, pylint, bandit, installation possibility and unit tests.
 Also it's publishes coverage on coveralls.

-2. `AppVeyor: <https://ci.appveyor.com/project/penguinolog/threaded>`_ is used for checking windows compatibility.

-3. `coveralls: <https://coveralls.io/github/penguinolog/logwrap>`_ is used for coverage display.
+2. `coveralls: <https://coveralls.io/github/python-useful-helpers/logwrap>`_ is used for coverage display.

 CD system
 =========
-`Travis CI: <https://travis-ci.org/penguinolog/logwrap>`_ is used for package delivery on PyPI.
+`Travis CI: <https://travis-ci.org/python-useful-helpers/logwrap>`_ is used for package delivery on PyPI.